-Fortum Oslo Varme and Norcem finished their FEED reports in November 2019.
+Fortum Oslo Varme (now Hafslund Oslo Celsio) and Heidelberg Materials finished their FEED reports in November 2019.
 Full reports can be downloaded below.

 Concept studies for carbon capture

-Fortum Oslo Varme, Norcem and Yara finished their concept studies for CO2 capture in 2017.
+Fortum Oslo Varme (now Hafslund Oslo Celsio), Heidelberg Materials and Yara finished their concept studies for CO2 capture in 2017.
 Full reports can be downloaded below.

 Feasibility study for carbon capture, transport and storage

 In 2015 the Government initiated a feasibility study.
 The study was completed in November 2016.
 The report can be downloaded below:

 Pre-feasibility study for carbon capture, transport and storage

 In 2015 Gassnova completed a pre-feasibility report, “Study report on potential full-scale CCS projects in Norway”, which identified several emission sources and storage sites that may be technically feasible for a CCS project.
 It also identified industrial players that may be interested in participating further.
 The report can be downloaded below:

 Status report on possible carbon capture in Norway